lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 After the main phylogeny is established, one can choose to bootstrap it for $b$ times, typically $b=100$.
 Bootstrapping in phylogeny is a process in which a fraction MSA columns is removed and replaced by a random subset of the remaining fraction.
 The phylogeny inference is then repeated.
-After repeating this proces for $b$ times, the nodes in the final tree get a support score based on the similarity of these nodes in the bootstrapped repetitions.
+After repeating this process for $b$ times, the nodes in the final tree get a support score based on the similarity of these nodes in the bootstrapped repetitions.
-The most used and most conservative approach is felsensteins bootstrap.
+The most used and most conservative approach is Felsenstein's bootstrap.
 This approach is a binary one.
-It counts those repititions in which the bootstrap node is identical to the reference node: $i$.
+It counts those repetitions in which the bootstrap node is identical to the reference node: $i$.
-In other words, the nodes for which the devision of leaves left and right of that node is identical regardles their exact topoloy beyond that node.
+In other words, the nodes for which the division of leaves left and right of that node is identical regardless their exact topology beyond that node.
 The support value is a simple percentage of those nodes over the total amount of bootstraps done: $(\frac{i}{b}) 100\%$.
 This method is easily interpretable, and standardised in the field.

-Felsensteins BootStrap (FBS) does have drawbacks, especially for bigger trees.
+Felsenstein's BootStrap (FBS) does have drawbacks, especially for bigger trees.
 In the _Azolla_ lab we experienced that nodes deep in a big phylogeny, those nodes that typically represent ancestral states, receive very low support values.
 Yet, when repeating the tree inferences with modified datasets, these nodes appeared highly robust.
 If a single sequence its placement is highly variable ---a rogue taxon--- it will have huge impact on the support values of deep nodes despite the placement of the majority of taxa being highly reliable.